Chicago police questioning two people in Jussie Smollett case

 "And then it became a thing of like, 'Oh, it's not necessarily that you don't believe that this is the truth, you don't even want to see the truth,'" Smollett said to ABC News.

-Police have said they have not found surveillance video that shows the attack, but then released images of the "potential persons of interest" from a surveillance camera located near where Smollett says he was attacked.
+Police have said they have not found surveillance video that shows the alleged assault and battery, but then released images of the "potential persons of interest" from a surveillance camera located near where Smollett says he was attacked.

+Chicago Police Superintendent Eddie T. Johnson has said he has no reason to believe Smollett is "not being genuine with" investigators.

+“I will never be the man that this did not happen to,” Smollett said.
+“I am forever changed.”